awsdocs/amazon-redshift-developer-guide/doc_source/r_EXPLAIN.md

 ## Query Planning and Execution Steps<a name="r_EXPLAIN-query-planning-and-execution-steps"></a>

-The execution plan for a specific Amazon Redshift query statement breaks down execution and calculation of a query into a discrete sequence of steps and table operations that will eventually produce a final result set for the query\.
+The execution plan for a specific Amazon Redshift query statement breaks down execution and calculation of a query into a discrete sequence of steps and table operations that eventually produce a final result set for the query\.
 The following table provides a summary of steps that Amazon Redshift can use in developing an execution plan for any query a user submits for execution\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/redshift/latest/dg/r_EXPLAIN.html)